SDR Metrics That Actually Matter (and the Ones That Don't)

 Emails Sent

-Emails sent is a useful operational metric for capacity planning, but it should never be a performance metric.
+Emails sent is a useful operational metric for capacity planning.
+It should never be a performance metric.

 Calls Made (Raw Dials)

-Same problem as emails sent.
+Same problem.
 Raw dial counts incentivize SDRs to burn through call lists without preparation.
-An SDR who dials 100 numbers in an hour isn’t selling — they’re playing a lottery.
-Compare that to an SDR who makes 50 well-prepared calls and actually connects with 5 prospects for meaningful conversations.
+An SDR who dials 100 numbers in an hour isn’t selling.
+Compare that to an SDR who makes 50 well-prepared calls and connects with 5 prospects for meaningful conversations.

-Track calls made for capacity planning.
+A 2025 Gartner report found that SDR teams prioritizing conversation quality over dial volume saw 34% higher pipeline per rep. That matches what we see.
+Track calls for capacity planning.
 Don’t celebrate it, don’t put it on leaderboards, and don’t set it as a daily target.

 Open Rates